Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

             * Type: Byte127
             * Optional: yes
         * ``` assetLabel ``` \
-        The label of the asset we are minting.
+        The label of the v2 asset token we are minting.
 This label includes the corresponding group ID and series ID.
             * Type: String
             * Optional: no
         * ``` constructorPath ``` \